tlaplus/foundation/content/grants/2024-grant-program.md

 +++
 title = 'TLA+ Foundation Grant Program Call for Proposals' linkTitle = 'TLA+ Foundation Grant Program Call for Proposals' description = "The 2024 TLA+ Foundation Grant Program is aimed at advancing the state of the art in the TLA+ specification and fostering the experience of using TLA+ in research and industry.
 Depending on the scope of proposed work, grants may range from USD$1000 to USD$100,000.
-Applicants who receive grants are expected to complete their work within one year, though exceptions may be made on a case-by-case basis for larger proposals and extenuating circumstances." date = 2024-05-28T15:18:27-07:00 draft = false
+Applicants who receive grants are expected to complete their work within one year, though exceptions may be made on a case-by-case basis." date = 2024-05-28T15:18:27-07:00 draft = false
 +++

 The 2024 TLA+ Foundation Grant Program is aimed at advancing the state of the art in the TLA+ specification and fostering the experience of using TLA+ in research and industry.
 Depending on the scope of proposed work, grants may range from USD$1000 to USD$100,000.
-Applicants who receive grants are expected to complete their work within one year, though exceptions may be made on a case-by-case basis for larger proposals and extenuating circumstances.
+Applicants who receive grants are expected to complete their work within one year, though exceptions may be made on a case-by-case basis.

 Researchers as well as practitioners are welcome to apply!

 ## Proposal types

-Applicants are encouraged to submit research-oriented or project-oriented proposals.

-Research-oriented proposals may cover topics including, but not limited to:
+Members of the TLA+ community are encouraged to submit proposals for the grant program.
+The range of subjects is deliberately left open, both projects focusing on research and on the improvement of existing tools or user interfaces are welcome.
+The following list gives some examples of subjects that might be relevant:

 - Use of TLA+ specifications for generating test suites for distributed systems
 - Check conformance of system implementations with respect to TLA+ specifications
 - Automatic techniques for generating inductive invariants

-Project-oriented proposals may cover topics including, but not limited to:
 - Improvements to documentation and user experience
 - Incorporate TLAPS and the TLC Profiler into VS Code
 - Implement partial order reduction techniques in TLC